KeflerExe/Grammar-Conversor-To-FNC-C-/README.md

 ## About The Project

-C++ conversor that reads a .gra file containing the specification of a context-independent grammar and generate another .gra file which specifies an equivalent grammar (L(Gin) = L(Gout)) to the input one, but in this case, written in Chomsky's normal form.
+C++ conversor that reads a .gra file containing the specification of a context-independent grammar and generates another .gra file which specifies an equivalent grammar (L(Gin) = L(Gout)) to the input one, but in this case, written in Chomsky's normal form.
 Before performing the conversion, you must check at least that the Gin input grammar does not contain unitary productions nor empty ones.